Walbre/root-me-ctf-2022/Echos_Secure_flag_checker/readme.md

 ![screen_response_test](./screen4.png)

-And we got it, time to create a script to brute-force all the pids possible, to find which ones exists and wich ones do not.
+And we got it, time to create a script to brute-force all the pids possible, to find which ones exists and wich ones does not.

 ## exploitation of the vulnerability